devonChurch/eggs-benedict/README.md

     window.addEventListener("scroll", scrollLoadControl);

     /**
-     * Remember to remove the Eggs Benedict instance when unxmounting your
+     * Remember to remove the Eggs Benedict instance when unmounting your
      * <Component /> 👍
      */
     return cleanUpScrollLoadControl;